-No person shall possess a firearm or other deadly or dangerous weapon while on School property or in those portions of any building, stadium, or other structure on School grounds which, at the time of the violation, are being used for an activity sponsored by or through a school in this State or while riding School provided transportation.
-This also applies to students of the School while attending or participating in any School sponsored activity, program, or event regardless of location.
+No person shall possess a firearm or other deadly or dangerous weapon while on school property or in those portions of any building, stadium, or other structure on school grounds which, at the time of the violation, are being used for an activity sponsored by or through a school in this State or while riding school provided transportation.
+This also applies to students of schools while attending or participating in any school sponsored activity, program, or event regardless of location.